Aaronius/penpal/README.md

 `connection.destroy` A method that, when called, will remove the iframe element from the DOM and disconnect any messaging channels.
 You may call this even before a connection has been established.

 `connection.iframe` The child iframe element.
-The iframe will have already be appended as a child to the element defined in `options.appendTo`, but a reference to the iframe is provided in case you need to add CSS classes, etc.
+The iframe will have already been appended as a child to the element defined in `options.appendTo`, but a reference to the iframe is provided in case you need to add CSS classes, etc.

 ### `connectToParent(options:Object) => Object`